Last Updated on 2021/10/25

 I was painting for a total of eight days.
 However, each day I had to work eight hours, hunched over in the hot sun, hence exhaustion was a problem.
-I improvised on site and there was no draft to speak of, a little like action painting.
-For this reason my mental state and responses in situ were both vital, but also open to inﬂuence from ambient distractions.
+I improvised on-site and there was no draft to speak of, a little like action painting.
+For this reason, my mental state and responses in situ were both vital, but also open to inﬂuence from ambient distractions.
 There was a lot it was impossible to control in the making process.
-This made the whole thing an adventure as anxiety ridden as it was invigorating.
-There was one time Iʼd been standing with my paintbrush at a corner when, dazzled, I felt time and space somehow slip.
-From the glinting of blades, shadows, the ground awash with blood, to today and the whole street an artwork in multicolored splendor.
+This made the whole thing an adventure as anxiety-ridden as it was invigorating.
+There was one-time Iʼd been standing with my paintbrush at a corner when dazzled, I felt time and space somehow slip.
+From the glinting of blades, shadows, the ground awash with blood, to today and the whole street artwork in multicolored splendor.
 I suddenly felt very moved，this is New York!

 During the creation of your artwork in Chinatown, you were close to the Chinese-American activities.
 What are the main diﬀerences you’ve seen between them and the Chinese in the mainland?

-Everyone was so enthusiastic, many brought their kids specially to see my piece.
+Everyone was so enthusiastic, many brought their kids especially to see my piece.
 Now Iʼve moved to the LES trayʼve all become my neighbors.